KnowScratcher/QuakeCord/README.md

    `QuakeCord_case_case.3mf`: the base of the case.

    `QuakeCord_case_cap.3mf`: the cap of the case.

+   Also stl file is provided.

+   `QuakeCord_case.stl`: the whole case including base and cap. (if you choose this, you don't have to download the others.)

+   `QuakeCord_case_case.stl`: the base of the case.

+   `QuakeCord_case_cap.stl`: the cap of the case.

 4. Assemble the parts as follows:
    1. glue or foam tape the breadboard onto the case.
 If 3d printed, there should be an area marked the same size as the breadboard.